Kangchenjunga north base camp – Khambachhen

 Dobato

-But little did we know at that time that this would prove as a blessing, given the weather conditions for the next day.
+But little did we know at that time.
+This would prove as a blessing.
+The weather conditions for the next day made it so.
 The trail moved gradually up towards the Ke Ke La, the first of the four passes between Dobato & Khongma.
-It all seemed familiar and we reached the pass.
+It all seemed familiar when we reached the pass.
 The stupas and chortens greeted us amid the gloomy weather (by that time, the clouds started dominating).
 During both the ways, we reached the passes at a time where no views were possible.
 Wasting no time, we started our descent.
 The stair cases went all the way down through red & brown slopes to the banks of the Thulo Pokhari.
 We went down the stairs.
 We kept an eye on the dark waters of the lake.
 It kept growing in stature with every step down.
 Gentle winds created ripples on its surface.
 In no time, we were walking by the sides of it.
 It felt like a homecoming as we traversed the same route in the opposite direction.

 Thulo Pokhari